okunator/Dippa/README.md

 Benchmarking of deep learning and other segmentation methods for H&amp;E images Borrowing a lot of methods from HoVer-Net [repo](https://github.com/vqdang/hover_net): and methodology from HoVer-Net paper [2]

-## Instructions
+## Instructions for downloading the datasets
-1. Download the datsets:
+1. Download the datsets from the links below
+2. Move the downloaded zip files to the corresponding folders in `datasets/` folder
+3. Run these scripts...

 Data download links:
 1. kumar: